Answered By: Ming Guang Han Last Updated: May 25, 2020 Views: 34614

-PubMed is a free citation database that contain items from various sources including Medline.
-While PubMed might link to full-text, some of which is free in PMC or other open access or free titles, most items require a subscription and not all such items can be accessed via NUS Libraries subscription.
+PubMed is a free database that contain items from various sources including Medline.
+While PubMed might link you to free articles in PMC or other open access or free titles, most items require a subscription, some of which we might not have access to.

 Related Library Guides